wladwm/bgpexplorer/README.md

 * whoisjsonconfig - json config for whois service, default is whois.json.
 * whoisdb - path to store whois cache db, whoiscache.db by default.
 * historydepth - how many history records should be kept for each route.
 10 by default.
+* historymode - differ/every. differ - record history event only if some attributes changed. every - anyway record history event.
 * purge_after_withdraws - garbage collect after specified number of withdraws.
-10000 by default.
+0 - turned off, this setting is by default.
+* purge_every - garbage collect every N seconds.
+Default setting is 5 minutes.
 * session - name for service section, see below.

 Service section parameters: